 David joined Sonn Macmillan Walker in February 2017.
 He specialises in serious and complex criminal cases and associated PoCA litigation.

-David qualified as a solicitor in 2010 after gaining considerable experience as a paralegal assistant at a busy London firm.
-He has extensive experience and expertise in defending high-profile allegations brought by the CPS, NCA, SFO, FCA and HMRC, often involving multiple defendants and voluminous pages of prosecution material.
+Having qualified as a solicitor in 2010 at a busy London firm, David has extensive experience and expertise in defending high-profile allegations brought by the CPS, NCA, SFO, FCA and HMRC often involving multiple defendants and voluminous pages of prosecution material.